cse-sim/cse/doc/src/docs/input-data/pvarray.md

 Type: float

 Photovoltaic array azimuth (0 = north, 90 = east, etc.).
-If a value outside the range 0^o^ $\leq$ *x* $<$ 360^o^ is given, it is normalized to that range.
+If a value outside the range 0^o^ ≤ *x* $<$ 360^o^ is given, it is normalized to that range.
 For one-axis tracking, defines the azimuth of the rotation axis.
 Not used for two-axis tracking arrays.
 Should be omitted if pvVertices is given.

 {{
   member_table({